joshuaalmari/microsoft-powerbi-analyst-professional-certificate/README.md

-# 📊 Microsoft Power BI Data Analyst Professional Certificate
+# 📊 Microsoft Power BI Data Analyst Portfolio

 ## Overview

 This repository documents my successful completion of the **Microsoft Power BI Data Analyst Professional Certificate**.
 It serves as a comprehensive, modular portfolio showcasing practical skills in data analysis, business intelligence (BI), and end-to-end reporting.

-The portfolio is structured according to the specialization's curriculum, with dedicated folders for each course, demonstrating proficiency in:
+The portfolio is structured according to the specialization's curriculum, with dedicated folders for each course demonstrating proficiency in:

 * **Data Preparation and Cleansing** (using Excel and Power Query)
 * **Data Modeling and Relationships**